-- 6.5 Within fifteen (15) calendar days after receipt of the requestnotice of demand for arbitration, the Union shall complete a "Request For Arbitration Panel Form" and submit it to the Human Resources Director who shall sign and submit to the Federal Mediation and Conciliation Service (FMCS).
+6.5 Within fifteen (15) calendar days after receipt of the notice of demand for arbitration, the Union shall complete a "Request For Arbitration Panel Form" and submit it to the Federal Mediation and Conciliation Service (FMCS).
 The panel shall be for seven (7) arbitrators; unless the parties can mutually agree on an arbitrator to hear the grievance.
 This panel shall consist of arbitrators residing in Florida unless the parties agree otherwise.
-If the Union does not request a panel, or if the union is not granted an extension pursuant to 6.2.B. above, submit a "Request For Arbitration Panel Form" to the Human Resources Director within said fifteen (15) calendar days, the answer at the previous step shall be binding.
+If the Union does not request a panel, or if the union is not granted an extension pursuant to 6.2.B. above, within said fifteen (15) calendar days, the answer at the previous step shall be binding.
 Both the Human Resources Director or designee and the Union shall have the right to strike three (3) names from the panel.
 Within fifteen (15) calendar days after receipt of the list, the Union shall notify the Human Resources Director or designee in writing requesting a date and time to meet and alternately cross out names on the list.
-Failure of the Union to notify the Human Resources Director or designee in writing within the fifteen (15)thirty (30) calendar days of receipt of the list shall result in the City's Step 3 answer being final and binding.
+Failure of the Union to notify the Human Resources Director or designee in writing within the thirty (30) calendar days of receipt of the list shall result in the City's Step 3 answer being final and binding.
 In all cases the party requesting arbitration shall cross out the first name.
 The remaining person shall be the arbitrator.
 FMCS shall be notified of the selection, following instructions on the FMCS form, within ten (10) days of the selection being made.
 The arbitrator shall be notified of his/her selection, following instructions from FMCS, within ten (10) days of receiving those instructions, by a joint letter from the City and the Union requesting that he/she set a time and place, subject to the availability of the City and Union representatives.
-A copy of this article shall be included. - 6.6 The arbitration shall be conducted under the rules set forth in this Agreement, not under the Rules of the FMCS.
+A copy of this article shall be included.

+The arbitration shall be conducted under the rules set forth in this Agreement, not under the Rules of the FMCS.
 The arbitrator shall have no authority to modify, amend, ignore, add to, subtract from or otherwise alter or supplement this Agreement or any part thereof or any amendment thereto.
 The arbitrator shall consider and decide only the specific issue(s) submitted to him/her in writing by the City and the Association and shall have no authority to consider or rule upon any matter which is stated in this Agreement not to be subject to the arbitration, which is not a grievance as defined in Section 6.1, or which is not specifically covered by this Agreement.
 The arbitrator may not issue declaratory or advisory opinions and shall be confined exclusively to the question which is presented to him/her, which question must be actual and existing.
 The arbitrator shall submit in writing his/her decision within thirty (30) days following the close of the hearing or the submission of briefs by the parties, whichever is later, provided that the parties may mutually agree in writing to extend said limitation.
 Consistent with this section, the decision of the arbitrator shall be final and binding.